Menu

 Food Stop Locations

-• Bonhoeffer Gardens - for century riders only, this "mini-stop" has native plants, historic interpretive signs and of course snacks, water and porta-potties.
+• Bonhoeffer Gardens - for century riders only, this stop has native plants, historic interpretive signs and of course snacks, water and porta-potties.

 • Cama Beach State Park - Big trees, water views, a shelter and flush toilets,.
 Visit the beach if you want an extra hill.